Listener fatigue: Physical activity

 When combining exercise with exposure to loud noises, humans have been observed to experience a long temporary threshold shift as well.
 Physical activity also results in an increase in metabolic activity, which has already been increased as a result of the vibrations of loud sounds.
 This factor is particularly interesting due to the fact that a large population of people listen to music while exercising.

 Hearing Aids

-People who are deaf or hard of hearing and use hearing may be more likely to suffer listening fatigue because of the difficulties associated with their disability.
+People with hearing loss who do not use hearing aids consistently may be more likely to suffer listening fatigue.
+Without amplification, understanding speech and sound demands more effort and often inflicts stress on the listener.

 Experimental studies

 Human

 A study conducted in Japan reports fatigue sensation shown in subjects who listened to a metronome for six minutes.

 A metronome was used as part of a technique to test the effects of musical and rhythmic stimulation in physical rehabilitation programs.
 After a series of tests involving physical therapy exercises while songs with different tempos played, subjects were asked to evaluate their own levels of fatigue.
 The results showed no statistically significant difference between fatigue levels with and without listening to various music.
 However, many patients that did respond with fatigue after music recorded the highest level of fatigue possible on the evaluation scale.
 This experiment paves the way for further study in distinction of the perception of listening fatigue between individuals.

 Lin et al., conducted an experiment in Taiwan that tested the effect of generation of reactive oxygen species on temporary threshold shift and noise-induced hearing loss.